DevparkAnders/av_calendar_backend/readme.md

     php artisan key:generate
     ```

     - If you set `SQL_LOG_QUERIES` or `SQL_LOG_SLOW_QUERIES` to true (to log SQL queries), make sure you have created directory set as `SQL_LOG_DIRECTORY` in storage path and you have valid permissions to create and override files in this directory

+    - Fill in all other data in `.env` file (database connection admin e-mail and password and so on)

-3. Run
+4. Run

     ```
-    php artisan jwt:generate
+    php artisan jwt:generate --show
     ```

-    to generate random `JWT_SECRET` token in your `.env` file
+    and put key you got into .`env` file as `JWT_SECRET` value

+5. Run

+    ```
+    php artisan migrate --seed
+    ```

+    to run migrations and seeds into database

 ### Running tests

 In order to run `phpunit` tests you should prepare a few things.

-1. You need to create separate database connection and run all migrations into this database and then run seeding.

-2. You need to fill this database connection settings in `.env` file in `TESTING` section
+1. You need to create separate database connection and set it in `.env` file in `TESTING` section

+2. Run `php artisan migrate --seed --database=mysql_testing` to run all migrations and seeds into this testing database (don't change `mysql_testing` when running into this command - it's not the database name!)

 3. You should make sure that in your `.env` file `MAIL_HOST` is set to `mailtrap.io` and all e-mail settings are filled correctly